 We hope you will take advantage of the many conservation programs we have to offer, and we thank you for doing your part to conserve our precious water and energy resources!

-Due to rising water levels at the Edwards Aquifer, Canyon Lake, and Comal River, the City of San Marcos will return to Stage 3 drought restrictions effective Sunday, November 5.
+The City of San Marcos will return to Stage 2 drought restrictions effective Sunday, January 7.
 It’s important to be mindful of our water usage during any drought stage.
 We must continue to come together as a community to protect our precious water resources.
 Click here for more information about the water conservation ordinance.

 Full list of watering restrictions:

-- Irrigation with hose-end sprinklers is allowed only one day every other week on the designated weekday before 10 a.m. or after 8 p.m.
-Irrigation with automatic sprinkler irrigation systems is allowed only one day every other week between the hours of 8:00 p.m. on the designated weekday and 4:00 a.m. on the following day.
+Irrigation with hose-end sprinklers is allowed only one day per week on the designated weekday before 10:00 a.m. or after 5:00 p.m.
+Irrigation with automatic sprinkler irrigation systems is allowed only one day per week between the hours of 8:00 p.m. on the designated weekday and 8:00 a.m. on the following day.

 Alliance Water is a Regional Water Authority that was formed for the purpose of resolving the long-term water needs of its Participants.
 Alliance Water is comprised of the cities of Kyle, San Marcos and Buda, along with the Canyon Regional Water Authority which represents County Line Special Utility District (SUD), Crystal Clear SUD, Martindale WSC, and Green Valley SUD.